kLjubomir/RemoteJobFinder/specifications.md

   **Then** the advert URLs are stored in advertWithoutSalaryRange.json

 &nbsp;
-- [ ] As a remote job filtering software, I want to have CLI-defined parameters so that I can dynamically adjust the filters: job title, description including, description excluding
+- [x] As a remote job filtering software, I want to have CLI-defined parameters so that I can dynamically adjust the filters: job title, description including

-Use dotenv .env with defaults that would be overwritten when starting the suite over CLI process.env.jobTitle, process.env.descIncludes, process.env.descExcludes, null skip.